-Inaugurated in the Fall of 2001, Macaulay Honors College is dedicated to providing outstanding educational opportunities for academically gifted students from the five boroughs of New York City and beyond.
-Macaulay offers its students unique interdisciplinary seminars focused on New York City, access to instructional technology, dedicated mentors and advisors, internships, study abroad and community service opportunities, and a Cultural Passport that provides entrée to the diverse cultural resources of New York City.
+Founded in 2001 as the CUNY Honors College, Macaulay Honors College is dedicated to providing outstanding educational opportunities for academically gifted students from the five boroughs of New York City and beyond.
+Macaulay offers its students unique interdisciplinary seminars focused on New York City, access to instructional technology, dedicated mentors and advisors, internships, study abroad and community service opportunities, and a Cultural Passport that provides entree to the diverse cultural resources of New York City.
 Macaulay operates in consortium on eight CUNY campuses: Baruch College, Brooklyn College, City College, Hunter College, John Jay College, Lehman College, Queens College, and the College of Staten Island.
 Currently, Macaulay has close to 2,000 students enrolled on the eight campuses.

 Macaulay Honors College is scheduled to admit a class of approximately 500 University Scholars each fall.
 Each student receives a laptop computer (currently an Apple MacBook Air) as part of the Macaulay scholarship package.
 In order to help students and faculty take advantage of the full potential of technology for enhancing teaching and learning, Macaulay expects to appoint a small number of new Instructional Technology Fellows (ITFs).
-Each ITF’s primary assignment will be at one of the eight campuses participating in the Honors College, where s/he will work closely with CUNY faculty in a series of seminars devoted to the arts, people, and institutions of New York City.
+Each ITF’s primary assignment will be at one of the eight campuses participating in the Honors College, where they will work closely with CUNY faculty in a series of seminars devoted to the arts, people, and institutions of New York City.
 A secondary element of the fellowship involves the integration of technological innovations at and through Macaulay central offices.
-ITFs also have an important role in developing technology for the Macaulay curriculum.
+ITFs also have an important role in developing technology for the Macaulay curriculum, and shaping experiential learning events organized by Macaulay.

 It is recommended (though not required) that applicants have completed or be enrolled in the Graduate Center’s Certificate Program in Interactive Technology and Pedagogy.
-For more information on this program, contact Dr. Steven Brier at the CUNY Graduate Center.
+For more information on this program, contact Michael Mandiberg at the CUNY Graduate Center.

 Macaulay Instructional Technology Fellows have the opportunity: to work closely with some of CUNY’s best faculty; to receive extensive training and experience in a highly marketable skill set; and to participate in a prestigious and innovative program that includes a technology-across-the-curriculum initiative.